clind3/Ecommerce-Backend/README.md

   ## Description

-  This project allows the user to to do get, post, push, and delete requests to the database.
+  This project allows the user to do GET, POST, PUSH, and DELETE requests to the database.

   ## Table of Contents
   - [Installation](#installation)